 When designing and manufacturing a fragmentation grenade (a pressed explosive inside a rugged steel case), there are several practices to be avoided.
 Pre-assembly of the case followed by explosive insertion and closure by welding is dangerous and can alter the metallurgical properties of the case.
-Threading a two piece design together is also dangerous as threads can press on stray material and trigger a charge.
+Threading a two-piece design together is also hazardous as threads can press on stray material and trigger a charge.
 Additionally, rotating explosive material creates friction and is bad practice.
-Navy researchers have investigated “press fit” designs but these have struggled to attain a necessary ruggedness standard.
+Navy researchers have investigated “press fit” designs, but these have struggled to attain a necessary ruggedness standard.

 US patent 9,738,948 is related to US patent 9,738,947.

 - Hardness of the steel can be varied down to a point of brittleness

 - Assembly can be performed under loads achievable with a common, hand operated arbor press